Software metering in Configuration Manager

 Software metering in Configuration Manager includes a number of built-in reports which allow you to monitor information about software metering operations.
 These reports have the report category of Software Metering.

-For more information about how to configure reporting in Configuration Manager, see Reporting.
+For more information about how to configure reporting in Configuration Manager, see Introduction to reporting.

 Additionally, you can create queries and collections based on the data stored in the Configuration Manager database by software metering.